webgpu/webgpufundamentals/webgpu/lessons/webgpu-orthographic-projection.md

 transformed pixels to clip space we will use the following formula `(0 >= Z coordinate of a vertex <= depth) * (0.5 / depth) + 0.5`:

-So for a some vertex where Z coordinate is 150px and the maximum depth is 400px we will get `150 * (0.5 / 400) + 0.5 = 0.6875`.
+So for some vertex where Z coordinate is 150px and the maximum depth is 400px we will get `150 * (0.5 / 400) + 0.5 = 0.6875`.

 We need to provide a 4x4 matrix in our uniforms